ethereum/devp2p/caps/snap.md

 `[reqID: P, slots: [[slotHash: B_32, slotData: B], ...], proof: [node_1: B, node_2, ...]]`

-Returns a number of consecutive storage slots and the Merkle proofs for the entire range.
+Returns a number of consecutive storage slots and the Merkle proofs for the entire range (boundary proofs).
+The left-side proof must be for the requested origin slots (even if it does not exist) and the right-side proof must be for the last returned slots.

 - `reqID`: ID of the request this is a response for
 - `slots`: List of consecutive slots from the trie